 Misconception 1: “ASRS is too expensive.”

 A lot of factors contribute to the cost of ASRS, such as unit size, environment (climate controlled or clean room), stored products and machine controls.
 Yes, there are some fully integrated ASRS mini-load systems managing thousands of SKUs that will run you upwards of $5M or more.
-On the other hand, a standalone vertical carousel to manage your MRO parts inventory is more in the ballpark of about $80,000.
+On the other hand, a standalone Vertical Carousel Module to manage your MRO parts inventory is more in the ballpark of about $80,000.
 Ultimately, the payback of an 18 month ROI comes from the labor, space and accuracy gains automated storage and retrieval systems offer.
 Think of ASRS as an investment, not a cost.
 Picking the "cheap" option will often cost you far more in the long run so choose a reliable and reputable vendor.

 Misconception 2: “I'm worried about unplanned downtime.”